 Deutschland verlassen (Leaving Germany)

 Despite its ugly side, Dresden was also a city where I met extraordinary women who inspire me immensely.
 I met young feminists who are so fierce and strong who helped me to laugh about how absurd the world can be to live in as a woman.
-These women remind me to stay strong, and to keep valuing myself.
-In their company, I do not feel ashamed for having had tough experiences.
-I feel embraced and held up to keep growing and to fill the shoes of my deepest wisdom and compassion.
+These women remind me to stay strong and to keep valuing myself.
+In their company, I did not feel ashamed for having had tough experiences.
+Instead, I felt embraced and held up to keep growing and to tune into my deeper wisdom and compassion.
 I’ve felt a comradery here with these women that has been absolutely life-changing.

-Dresden is also a profoundly beautiful city.
-It’s wondrous and majestic, like I remember Disney World feeling when I was four years old.
 The path along the Elbe river makes you want to frolic about and pretend it is summer even in the heights of winter.
 The skies of Dresden are magnificent, often with one side appearing as pastel blue as a fairytale illustration while the other direction is dark and doomsday like an apocalyptic film.
-The old town is towering and intimidating.
-There is one building with black, robed figures (gargoyles, I suppose) with hoods peering down at you from above in a fantastically daunting and gothically mysterious way.
-(I have likely remember-imagined them to be scarier than they actually are, but anyone looking at an image of this building could easily believe that they are as scary as I describe.)
+The Old Town is towering and intimidating.
+There is one building with black, robed figures with hoods peering down at you from above in a fantastically daunting and gothically mysterious way.
 Medieval knights with shields and swords guard the archway entrance leading into…the old palace grounds?
 (Honestly, I am not so sure.)
-The Heide forrest, which is enormous and mostly surrounds the entire city, is always near enough to feel transported into the wilderness and out of the city.
+The Heide forest, which is enormous and surrounds the entire city, is always near enough to feel transported into the wilderness and out of the city.

-My favorite place in Dresden is this point next to the stream in the Heide underneath the giant traffic overpass.
-It feels like the meeting between two worlds, and going there I sometimes think of Orpheus going into the underworld to rescue Eurydice.
-In this case, I feel like I am rescuing the parts of myself that are still wild.
-This point is the meeting between the city above (distantly heard through the sounds of wind blowing against fast-moving cars 100 meters above) and the wilderness below.
+My favourite place in Dresden is this point next to the stream in the Heide forest underneath the giant archways framing the traffic overpass.
+I affectionately refer to this place as the “Bridge Between Two Worlds” because it feels like the meeting between quietude and chaos.
+This point is the meeting between the city above (distantly heard through the sounds of wind blowing against fast-moving cars above) and the wilderness below.
 The sounds of the rushing stream and the sounds of the traffic so far above blend together into one and at times battle for dominance.
 The happiest dogs I’ve ever seen prance around as though everyone should learn from them how to be joyous in life.
 Some carry giant wooden branches and somehow always maintain a safe distance from their humans, stopping to glance back and pause as the humans approach before moving on.
-Kids squeal in delight and play in the dirt.
-Often, there will be a woman or a group of women quietly singing meditation chants or Irish folk style music, and it is utterly delightful.
+Kids squeal in delight and play in the sand by the river.
+Often, there will be a woman or a group of women quietly singing meditation chants or Irish folk music, and it is utterly delightful.

 Leave a comment